The Boat Race: Academic status

 Oxford University does not offer sport scholarships at entry; student-athletes are not admitted differently to any other students and must meet the academic requirements of the university, with sport not affecting any application.
 There are sports bursaries and scholarship opportunities at the University of Cambridge, open only to students who have already been admitted to the university on academic merit.

 In order to protect the status of the race as a competition between genuine students, the Cambridge University Blues Committee in July 2007 refused to award recognition as a blue to 2006 and 2007 Cambridge oarsman Thorsten Engelmann after he had been a member of the winning team, as he later did not complete his academic course and instead returned to the German national rowing team to prepare for the Beijing Olympics.
 This caused a debate about a change of rules; one suggestion was that only students who are enrolled in courses lasting at least two years should be eligible to race.

 Standard of the men's crews

 According to British Olympic gold medallist Martin Cross, Boat Race crews of the early 1980s were viewed as "a bit of a joke" by some international-level rowers of the time.
 However, their standard has improved substantially since then.
 In 2007 Cambridge were entered in the London Head of the River Race, where they should have been measured directly against the best crews in Britain and beyond.
 However, the event was called off after several crews were sunk or swamped in rough conditions.
 Cambridge were fastest of the few crews who did complete the course.
+The Cambridge 2026 crew was described as their best ever and arguably the fastest eight in the world at that time with world champion athletes in the reserve boat.